gvwilson/thirdbit/src/fiction/santas/index.md

 but it didn't twitch and the toes didn't wiggle so at least there was that.

-He was just about to poke it again when something clunked behind him.
+He had just realized that it had a metal strut where a bone should have been[^bone] when something clunked behind him.
 Grabbing the leg by the ankle and raising it like a club, he whirled around, shifting his grip a moment later to get the thigh out of his face.[^thigh-face]

+[^bone]: For some value of "should have been".

 [^thigh-face]: If you ever pick up a leg to wave at someone, please remember that it bends at the knee.

 "How about you put that back?" the Elfabot suggested.
-"Quietly, please—she needs her rest."
+"Quietly, please—she does need her rest."

-Finner swallowed hard and set the leg down meekly.
+Finner set the leg down meekly.
 The Elfabot stepped aside to let him pass.
 As he did so,
 he caught a glimpse of a framed photograph on the wall next to the door